nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * The recipe name refers to the name of the recipe shown in the displayed recipe list.
 * The quantity **must be a positive integer** 1,2,3, ...
+* If the same recipe is specified multiple times, only the **last** quantity specified will be used.

 Example of usage: